Why were 16 Town fans banned from the John Smith's Stadium?

 “We have serious concerns about the processes in place, particularly the use of indefinite bans, and would like to hear from anyone who has been affected.”

-It is understood that 16 Town fans - all season card holders - were handed indefinite bans by stadium officials after they were issued with police dispersal orders in the vicinity of the Vulcan pub in the town centre ahead of the West Ham game on January 13 this year.
+It is understood that 16 Town fans - all season card holders - were handed indefinite bans by stadium officials after they were issued with police dispersal orders in the vicinity of the Beast Market in the town centre ahead of the West Ham game on January 13 this year.

-Two of those fans are believed to be taking legal advice in a bid to overturn the decision.

 The Supporters’ Association released a statement about their concerns in the week that the Examiner reported the case of 27-year-old Jessica Greaves whose first visit to the John Smith’s Stadium ended with her being ejected and banned.